Finding Your Own Way: A Real Talk Guide to Parenting Styles

 Authoritative

-Authoritative parenting combines high expectations with emotional warmth and support.
-Parents who use this style set clear boundaries but encourage independence and open communication.
+Authoritative parenting is that sweet spot between high expectations and genuine warmth.
+Parents who use this approach set clear boundaries but also encourage independence and really listen to their kids.

 Key traits: